technofocus-pte/ppteamsintpvt/Labs/Lab 9/Lab 9 - Create an agent with Microsoft Copilot Studio and Dataverse for Teams.docx.md

      ![A screenshot of a chat Description automatically generated](./media/image19.png)

 12. Since the agent is working for you, it can adapt other inputs as well.
-Try entering these phrases to see how it reacts (you can reset the test agent in between tries):
+Try entering below phrase to see how it reacts (you can reset the test agent in between tries):

      !!contacts for the event!!

-     contacts

      ![A screenshot of a chat Description automatically generated](./media/image20.png)

 ### **Task 3: Publish the agent**